cryptocode/bio/README.md

 Bio is an experimental Lisp dialect similar to Scheme, with an interpreter written in [Zig](https://ziglang.org)

-Features include macros, garbage collection, error handling, an object/module facility, and a standard library.
+Features include macros, garbage collection, error handling, a module facility, destructuring, and a standard library.

-A description of the project is available [in this blog post](https://cryptocode.github.io/blog/docs/bio-introduction/)

 Example: